welcoming Receptive regenerative Actions

 Awards: Master of Visual Studies Graduating Scholarship (2014), Social Sciences and Humanities Research Council of Canada (2013-14), University of Toronto Fellowship (2013), Jamie Cassel's Research Award (2012), Fine Art Festival Bursary (2011), Pat Martin Bates Scholarship (2011), Royal Bank Scholarship for Innovation (2009), The Tenline Sales Material Award (2009), and the NWT Arts Council Emerging Artist Grant (2007).

-Throughout her research on environmental issues, she garnered the Dr Lorene Kennedy Environmental Studies Bursary (2011) and Eco-system Bursary (2011).
-Along with teaching studio art, she has been a teaching assistant for the University of Toronto's School of the Environment.
+Along with producing ecological art and teaching art, she has been a teaching assistant for the University of Toronto's School of the Environment.

 elyseportal at gmail dot com